Aviation Strategy Ltd

 References to Aviation Strategy in this document cover all elements and formats included in an annual subscription unless otherwise stated.

-An annual subscription to Aviation Strategy comprises 10 issues of the newsletter published towards the end of each month (Jan/Feb and Jul/Aug are combined).
+An annual subscription to Aviation Strategy comprises up to 10 issues of the newsletter published towards the end of each month (Jan/Feb and Jul/Aug are usually combined, other months may also be combined).
 These are delivered by email in pdf format and simultaneously made available to subscribers on the website.

 Subscribers to Aviation Strategy may access a searchable archive of all back issues from the past twenty years on our website and download individual issues.